 in the entire state.
 Additional follow-up interviews were conducted with 78 of those principals to collect additional data that was included in the report.

 The findings in this year's Educational Opportunity Report are hardly what one would call "optimistic."
 With high unemployment numbers and decreased spending in public education

-, students and staff in California schools are struggling with how to maintain a quality of education with bare bones funding.
+, students and staff in California schools are struggling with how to maintain quality of education with bare-bones funding.
 According to IDEA's website page

 summarizing the report, schools are dealing with falling public investment and new school conditions that directly impact student engagement, learning and completion rates.

 Some of the core findings of the report include:

 - Due to less money to spend, California schools have been forced to cut back time, attention and quality programs, which has directly impacted student engagement, completion rates, and college enrollment.